New Zealand ten-cent coin: 2006 onwards

-Future

 After the death of Queen Elizabeth II in September 2022, the Reserve Bank said it would exhaust its existing coin stocks before introducing new coins featuring King Charles III.
-Based on current stock levels, this would likely be several years away.
+In March 2024 the Reserve bank confirmed that new 10 cent coins will be minted featuring King Charles III around 2025 and be released 2 years later.
+In 2024, the first 22,200,000 King Charles III 10-cent coins were minted and are expected to be released around 2026.